-I entirely agree that that the number of small boat crossings is unacceptable.
+I entirely agree with you that that the number of small boat crossings is unacceptable.
 The Home Secretary has said that we must make this route unviable in order to secure a long-term solution.

-I understand that many of my constituents feel that the current asylum regime is open to abuse.
+I understand that you feel that the current asylum regime is open to abuse.
 I agree that the system is too inflexible and rigid.
 I also appreciate the frustration felt by many across the country regarding the vexatious claims in the asylum system.

 I welcome the fact that at the heart of the New Plan for Immigration is the simple principle of fairness.
 I agree with the Home Secretary that access to the UK’s asylum system should be based on need, not on the ability to pay people smugglers.